SimplyCEO/HardSurvivalStrategie/README.md

 - New survival functions.
 The stone age never got more harder than this one.

-- Coins?
-Well, not yet.
-In some future updates the ability to get coins will be implemented... so... you shouldn't use Villager Trading.
+- Why using emeralds when you can use coins?
+WIP: Villagers are still vanilla.

 - Spell books!
 Now added to cast mana to get extra powers while holding it in second hand.